jameslafontaine/unimelb-comp30022-capstone-it-project/README.md

 # IT-Project-6-People

-These are the members that make up our team (sorted in alphabetical order!)
+These are the members that make up our team

 | **Name** | **Student Code** | **Email** |
 |-------------------|------------------	|----------- |